 While some are at higher risk than others, almost all breast cancer survivors are at risk of late recurrence.
 Late recurrences tend to be more treatable than early recurrences and survival can be significantly longer.
 However, several studies have reported that early detection of breast cancer recurrences results in significantly longer survival compared to late detected recurrences.
 In particular, survival is better when a recurrence is found by mammography or in patients without symptoms compared to those with symptoms.
 Therefore, it is important for breast cancer survivors to remain vigilant by continuing their relationships with their oncologists, undergoing regular mammograms or other diagnostic tests, and performing breast self-exams (if possible).
 In addition, it makes sense to maintain a chemopreventive breast cancer diet and lifestyle.

-Latest research links late recurrence to tumor size and lymph node status
+Latest research links late recurrence to tumor size and lymph nodes

 The Japanese study referenced at the beginning of this news story was designed to investigate factors associated with recurrence in women with ER+/HER2- breast cancer.
 The study included 372 breast cancer patients with recurrences, each of whom were matched with two breast cancer patients without relapses.
 There were 108 premenopausal and 115 postmenopausal breast cancer patients with early distant recurrences, in addition to 62 premenopausal and 87 postmenopausal women with late distant recurrences.
 All of the women were ER+ and HER2- and had received their initial treatment for breast cancer during the period 2000 to 2004.